tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

     The command creates a new expander object with an associated Tcl command whose name is *expanderName*\.
-This command may be used to invoke various operations on the graph\.
+This command may be used to invoke various methods\.
 If the *expanderName* is not fully qualified it is interpreted as relative to the current namespace\.
-The command has the following general form:
+The method calls have the following general form:

-    > *expanderName* option ?*arg arg \.\.\.*?
+    > *expanderName* *method* ?*arg \.\.\.*?

-    *Option* and the *arg*s determine the exact behavior of the command\.

-The following commands are possible for expander objects:
+Expander objects support the following methods:

   - <a name='2'></a>*expanderName* __cappend__ *text*